Download App

 "Well they're all in Azkaban now," Cedric muttered.

 "Sounds like a "Good riddance to bad rubbish situation,"" Harry said absentmindedly as his mind reeled with all this new information.
 Potter and Black were alive and well, probably raising Neville Longbottom together and Pettigrew, the filthy traitor, was rotting in Azkaban under Animagus wards because his friends had been able to notify the ministry that he was one.
-He was a bit worried, once again, that his fore-knowledge was essentially non-existent, but considering that he recognized a bunch of people at Hogwarts, stores in Diagon alley and names of spell and magical disciplines… The divergence point.
+He was a bit worried, once again, that his foreknowledge was essentially non-existent, but considering that he recognized a bunch of people at Hogwarts, stores in Diagon Alley and names of spells and magical disciplines… The divergence point.
 It must have been recent, perhaps even the death of his mother.
-Harry Potter not existing and thus not being the boy-who-lived was the thing that he could attribute most of the differences he'd heard too.
+Harry Potter not existing and thus not being the boy who lived was the thing that he could attribute most of the differences he'd heard to.

 'You'll have to throw bills worth more than that to gain my attention, Potter,' Harry drawled in his mind while imagining the sallow face of the actor who'd played the dungeon bat in the movies working a pole.
 He grimaced.

 "Why did we start talking about this?"
-Penny complained and pointed at Harry, "You're all sad now."
+Penny complained and pointed at Harry and the look of abject discomfort on his face, "You're all sad now."

 "Yes, but it is important to know.
 This is recent history, hasn't even been a decade.
 I don't really imagine I'll learn much from Binns at least," Harry said.